mmfajri/test-git/readme.txt

-this is file name. this will be empty
+this is file name. this will be empty. but I am supposed to fix here